ShubhDivas logoShubhDivas

 Bonalu 2026 — women carrying bonam pots to Mahakali temple in Hyderabad, Telangana

 August 10, 2026 is a public holiday in Telangana — the day the state formally honours Bonalu, the great festival of Goddess Mahakali that fills the streets of Hyderabad and Secunderabad every year during the month of Ashada.
 But Bonalu is not a single-day event.
 It is a procession of Sundays — beginning at Golconda Fort and moving temple to temple across the twin cities — each one more crowded than the last, each one carrying hundreds of thousands of devotees who have prepared their bonam offerings through the week and now walk, pot balanced on head, to lay them at the feet of the Goddess.
-The 2026 celebrations begin on the first Sunday of Ashada and run across multiple Sundays through July and into August, culminating in the public holiday on Monday, August 10.
+The 2026 celebrations run across the Sundays of the season — July 19, July 26, August 2, and August 9 — culminating in the Telangana state public holiday on Monday, August 10.
 If you are in Hyderabad, this is the festival that stops the city.
 If you are observing from elsewhere, this is the tradition that explains why.

 What Bonalu Is — and Why It Matters